IMEDEA/mitogenomics/README.md

 ./mitos2fasta.py -m ./example/input/Hyalella_solida2319A_mitogenome_reference_mitos2_input.fas -g ./example/output/Hyalella_solida2319A_genes_mitos2_output.fas -c Y > ./example/output/Hyalella_solida2319A_assembly.fas
 ```

-4) If necessary (generally it is so) manually check and modify 5' and 3' ends of genes and add control regions in Seaview or AliView.
+4) If necessary (generally it is so) manually check and modify 5' and 3' ends of genes and add control regions in Seaview or AliView as we did manually.
 "./example/output/Hyalella_solida2319A_assembly_manually_curated.fas"

 5) build feature table file with aln2tbl python script